Top 5 2nd Quarter Trades of Ge - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Gemmer Asset Management LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Geneos Wealth Management Inc.’s top five trades of the quarter.

-During the quarter, Gemmer Asset Management LLC bought 114,059 shares of ARCA:BSV for a total holding of 647,467.
-The trade had a 1.37% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $76.88.
+Geneos Wealth Management Inc. reduced their investment in ARCA:UGCE by 533,605 shares.
+The trade had a 0.6% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $23.65.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Gemmer Asset Management LLC reduced their investment in NAS:AAPL by 62,416 shares.
-The trade had a 1.34% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $151.81.
+During the quarter, Geneos Wealth Management Inc. bought 28,873 shares of ARCA:SPY for a total holding of 130,383.
+The trade had a 0.54% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $408.8.

-Gemmer Asset Management LLC reduced their investment in NYSE:V by 38,648 shares.
-The trade had a 1.06% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $206.91.
+During the quarter, Geneos Wealth Management Inc. bought 22,158 shares of ARCA:IVV for a total holding of 216,395.
+The trade had a 0.42% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $411.02.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares iBoxx USD High Yield Corporate Bond ETF has a price-book ratio of 1.64.
+In terms of valuation, iShares Core S&P 500 ETF has a price-earnings ratio of 18.18 and a price-book ratio of 3.48.

-During the quarter, Gemmer Asset Management LLC bought 177,786 shares of ARCA:SCHF for a total holding of 1,953,449.
-The trade had a 0.87% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $33.83.
+Geneos Wealth Management Inc. reduced their investment in ARCA:ACIM by 149,766 shares.
+The trade had a 0.35% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $49.67.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab International Equity ETF has a price-earnings ratio of 12.30 and a price-book ratio of 1.49.
+In terms of valuation, SPDR Oil & Gas Exploration and Production ETF has a price-earnings ratio of 10.70 and a price-book ratio of 1.93.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.